peterkuma/masters-thesis/chapters/03_radiatively-active-gases.md

 grows in proportion to the square root of mass path $\sqrt{u}$.

-The absorption by a single line starts off linearly, but with increasing absorber amount the monochromatic radiance near the line center becomes depleted, and the rate of absorption is reduced to sub-linear (square-root) regime.
+The absorption by a single line starts off linearly, but with increasing absorber amount the monochromatic radiance near the line centre becomes depleted, and the rate of absorption is reduced to sub-linear (square-root) regime.
 This can be thought of as _saturation_ of absorption, and is similar in the context of multiple overlapping absorption lines.